Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 It’s important to be aware of these common mistakes so that you can resolve them before Google starts indexing your website.

-Errors that Google will not penalize you for
+Errors that Google will not Penalize You for

 At this point, it is important to note that there are some errors that Google may not penalize you for.
 Let’s look at some examples:

 There was a lot of confusion about this, but it was confirmed by Gary Illyes, the Webmaster Trends Analyst at Google, that the language and country codes don’t need to be separated by a hyphen as opposed to an underscore.
-This will not affect the display on the search engine results.
-Illyes does go on to say that the hyphen should be used so that there is consistency across the board.

-There are some exceptions to the list of language code formats that will be accepted.
 These include ISO 639-1, which comes as a request from government organizations (e.g., “UK”).
 If you use this in your hreflang, you will not see any errors in your Google Search Console.

 Although it is not necessary to self-reference, it is highly recommended as it is considered to be at the core of hreflang.